This page was updated 7 January 2021.

 To ensure the health and safety of all our students we are following advice and guidance set out by the UK government, Health and Safety Executive, World Health Organisation, British Film Institute, PACT and The Production Guild.

-During the delivery of our face-to-face courses we are taking the following safety measures:
+During the delivery of our courses we are taking the following safety measures:

 - Our fully trained staff are helping students follow preventative measures and advise on the health and wellbeing of all participants.